*

 15th 'Redan' on the West Links, North Berwick © Digitalsport UK

 In 1905, White was amongst a group of professionals including Willie Anderson, Sandy Herd, Andrew Kirkaldy, Rowland Jones and Tom Vardon who were invited to San Pedro de Los Pinos in Mexico to play a series of exhibition matches.
 The President of the Mexican Country Club wanted to promote winter golf in the region, and attract the American's over the border.
+It was reported in the New York Times that money prizes were offered to the four foreign celebrities to induce them to make the arduous trip to Mexico.

 " At the 1909 International Golf Exhibition at Deal,